 A diminutive Tuscan hilltop village in the heart of white truffle country, San Miniato is about halfway between Pisa and Florence and south of Lucca, making it an ideal day trip destination for serious gourmands.
-With its picturesque medieval center and enviable views of the lush Arno Valley below, San Miniato is a wonderful destination year-round.
-The most popular time of year to visit, however, is in November, when the annual truffle festival fills the ancient streets with parades, concerts, artisan vendors and, of course, the intoxicating aroma of the world’s most exclusive mushroom.
+With its picturesque medieval center and excellent views of the lush Arno Valley below, San Miniato is a beautiful destination year-round.
+The most popular time of year to visit, however, is in November, when the annual truffle festival fills the ancient streets with parades, concerts, artisan vendors, and, of course, the intoxicating aroma of the world’s most exclusive mushroom.

 San Miniato is also known for its outdoor theatre.
 Nighttime puppet shows, mime, religious theatre, and traditional plays are put on in the town’s squares during the summer months, adding a unique cultural element to this medieval village.

 The town’s privileged position overlooking the valley has made it a desirable location for millennia.
 People lived here as far back as the Paleolithic era, and Etruscan and Roman ruins are scattered nearby.
 During the middle ages, this was an important stop on the Via Francigena and other major trade routes, bringing a potpourri of cultural influences to the crossroads town.